VSS Error: Couldn’t take snapshot. The shadow copy provider had an unexpected error while trying ...

 A simple reboot of the PC may resolve this problem.
 If the issue continues after a reboot, it could indicate a larger issue within the PC.

-Check for disk space issues: Ensure that there's enough free disk space on the volumes being backed up and the volume where the shadow copies are stored.
+Ensure that there's enough free disk space on the volumes being backed up and the volume where the shadow copies are stored.

 Shadow storage on the source drives is not configured or not large enough.
 The shadow storage size can be checked and manually changed through an elevated command prompt or PowerShell: